What is Food Handling?

 2. Separate

-Raw meat, poultry, seafood, and eggs should always be kept separate from other ingredients.
-Don’t use containers, plates, or cutting boards that have held raw meat, poultry, seafood, or eggs for other ingredients, unless they have been washed in hot soapy water.
-The same rule applies to utensils.
+Keep raw meat, poultry, seafood, and eggs separate from other ingredients.
+Don’t use containers, plates, cutting boards, or utensils that have held raw items for other ingredients unless they’ve been washed with hot, soapy water.

 3. Cook